-Stakeholder feedback round was initiated on 31st July 2022 for SKDRDP.
+Stakeholder feedback round was initiated on 30th July and 4th August 2022 respectively for SKDRDP and d.light.
 The official closing email was sent on 7th September 2022.
 There were no negative comments which would need change in design of the project.
 Detailed SCR has been submitted.